Please register or login to continue

 12. There is no intricacy in the matter, and the edification of our will is an especial advantage of its preconception and acknowledgement.
 There is no miraculous manner in which will is obtained.
 It is discovered and nourished by our mind, body and self.

-13. Nothing is imposed upon us, if we decide to not permit its cogent imposition or its extemporaneous nature to disrupt our behaviour.
+13. Nothing is imposed upon us, if we decide not to permit its cogent imposition or its extemporaneous nature to disrupt our behaviour.
 When we allow our mind to be disrupted, then we are succumbing to the effects of our irrational emotions.

-15. Within the tenets of the philosophy of will in the Oracle, we discover that our will manifests, within the prevalence of our emotions and thoughts continually in their dispensation.
+15. Within the tenets of the philosophy of will in the Oracle, we discover that our will manifests within the prevalence of our emotions and thoughts continually in their dispensation.
 It is the invisible force of the self, and a mechanism for the mind.

 16. Will accompanies the decision process and the emotional process also developed properly, within its progressive duration and completion.
 When our will is allowed to display itself knowingly, then we learn about its tremendous capability and certainty.